Table of Contents

 There is no such thing as one best offshore jurisdiction that all entrepreneurs agree on.
 Every offshore jurisdiction has its own set of policies and related regulations.
 Thus, each one brings you different advantages that fit your current needs.

-When you choosing a jurisdiction for offshore incorporation, you should consider the following matters:
+When you choose a jurisdiction for offshore incorporation, you should consider the following matters:

 • Main goals when opening an offshore company